African leaders to hold Niger summit after coup leaders close airspace

 African leaders to hold summit on Niger after coup leaders close airspace

-Coup leaders are braced for a military response over their refusal to restore Mohamed Bazoum to power
+Junta is braced for a military response after its refusal to restore president to power

 African leaders are to hold a summit to discuss possible military action in Niger after coup leaders defied a deadline to reinstate the ousted president.

-The Economic Community of West African States (ECOWAS), which has sent military forces into troubled member states in the past, had told the junta to stand down by Sunday, but instead it closed Niger’s airspace and pledged to defend the country.
+The Economic Community of West African States (Ecowas), which has sent military forces into troubled member states in the past, had told the junta to stand down by Sunday, but instead the rebels closed Niger’s airspace and pledged to defend the country.

 “Niger’s armed forces and all our defence and security forces, backed by the unfailing support of our people, are ready to defend the integrity of our territory,” a junta representative said on national television.